 The alkaline is the most common type of battery.
-When a new, properly stored battery is used, a recording time of 30 days can be expected in event mode and 14 days in Holter.
-When the DR300 is used in wireless mode, Holter recording can be expected to be up to 7 days before a new battery is required.
+When a new, properly stored battery is used, a recording time of 14 days in Holter.
 While a recording that runs for 24 hours will in theory use less than half the capacity of the battery, using a battery for two different patients' 24-hour recordings is not recommended.
 The risk is that the "second" recording will not reach 24 hours.